atreyeem99/ORCA-keywords/README.md

 - `UNRELAXED` Unrelaxed 1-body density matrix
 - `NONE` No density calculation
 - `density` type of density requested
-- `nthresh 1e-6 removal of linear dependencies in the IC-CS
+- `nthresh 1e-6` removal of linear dependencies in the IC-CS
+- `%moinp "start.gbw" ` could be from CASSCF